Bbrizly/Cityscape/readme.md

 - Some extra stuff as well

 Edits to wolf;
+dfd

 - Added an automatic Texture Array initialization by just adding file names [W_Texture],[W_TextureManager]
 - Changed [W_App] to allow locking the cursor

-# Explanation of my thought process and choices:
+## Explanation of my thought process and choices:

 Attached next to this readme file is the Cityscape Documented pdf where I go more in depth about my choices and ideas throughout the whole process.
 Towards the end the CityScape Documented pdf ends up being more of a To-DO list rather than documenting the process.
 I would have liked to have more time to document the process and explain the thought process behind each choice.